Rapid Prototyping Software | Autodesk Fusion | Autodesk

 Fabrication is the process of exploring how your prototype will be made for production.
 You can either fabricate your design in-house or send your design to an external fabricator.

-Autodesk Fusion and its Extensions offer a wide variety of tools to support teams during prototyping, including 3D modelling, latticing, electronics design, additive manufacturing, simulation, automated modelling, generative design, rendering and more.
+Autodesk Fusion and its Extensions offer a wide variety of tools to support teams during prototyping, including 3D modeling, latticing, electronics design, additive manufacturing, simulation, automated modeling, generative design, rendering, and more.

 Assembly concurrency and public model sharing enable teams to seamlessly collaborate as they move through the prototyping stage.
 Flexible pay as you go options empower teams to adjust to changing needs during the product development cycle.

-Leveraging the tools available in Autodesk Fusion, teams can generate virtual prototypes to minimise or even eliminate the need (and costs) of physical prototyping.
-You can quickly discover potential risks, iterate various solutions and communicate changes to internal and external stakeholders – all within Autodesk Fusion.
+Leveraging the tools available in Autodesk Fusion, teams can generate virtual prototypes to minimize or even eliminate the need (and costs) of physical prototyping.
+You can quickly discover potential risks, iterate various solutions, and communicate changes to internal and external stakeholders - all within Autodesk Fusion.